matthew-brett/msc_imaging/assessment_b_full.md

 You can earn *extra marks* by analyzing these last two experiments (see below).
 If you analyze these experiments, you will need to do some extra reading / ask for extra help - which we are very happy to provide.
+Please also see the script `ds009_onsets.py` for a hint on how to generate the event files that you will need for the TD and ER tasks.

 In order to replicate the two main effects (SS and BART), you should repeat their analysis as exactly as you can, with a few exceptions, noted below.